 The latest cellular phones have these two technologies incorporated in them already.
 Make sure to regulate these features in employee’s and visitor’s phones or make them wear social-distance technologies.
 Connect social-distance technologies with hotel management software for better results.

 The hotel owners should move swiftly towards the more and better use of artificial industry in this pandemic outbreak.
 Some of the areas in which artificial intelligence can successfully replace the human services are self-check-in with codes, the connection of guests’ mobile devices with all switches and electronic devices in the room, virtual views on the hotel TV, automate food dispensers on each floor, automated billing for mini bars at each room and self-service amenities, robots for continuous surface cleaning of high touch points and use of big data analytics to monitor the behavior of guests, and automated dish washing.
 The data gathered through the hotel management software can be used to form the thresholds to automate the robotic cleaning, dishwashing, and other related tasks.

 Cloud-based Property Management Systems

 Gone are the days when local-based systems would make it to suffice and only staff could access it that too from the hotel’s desktops.
 Cloud-based property management systems enable hoteliers to manage their properties entirely off-site, from setting rates to managing reservations.
 Just like software, mobile app development can help with the growth for hotel bookings.
-You can hire app development company in Los Angeles for custom hotel app development.

 In addition to property management systems, cloud-based guest messaging systems allow hoteliers to communicate with their guests about reservation changes, cancellation policies, and refunds – all without setting foot on the property.